CORH TECHNICAL ASSISTANCE

 - A PPS hospital defined by federal or state as rural.
 See the Federal Office of Rural Health Policy (FORHP) tool for federal eligibility (link below), or check with your State Office of Rural Health for state specific definition.

 - Hospitals operated by tribes and tribal organizations under the Indian Self-Determination and Education Assistance Act are also eligible.

-- Rural hospitals evaluating health care services provided to the community which may exclude in-patient services, i.e., “right servicing” its local health care services.
+- Rural hospitals evaluating health care services provided to the community which may exclude in-patient services, i.e., “right sizing” its local health care services.

 - If unsure of rural eligibility, please check the FORHP Eligibility Analyzer at https://data.hrsa.gov/tools/rural-health?tab=Address

-All applicants, regardless of selection status, will receive notification in August of their application year.
+All applicants, regardless of selection status, will receive notification in August 2021.

-All questions on the application are mandatory.
-If you need clarification or support answering a question please contact us at 1-855-234-0712.
+If you need clarification or support answering a question, please contact us at 1-855-234-0712.
+If you cannot answer a question, you may skip it and go to the next question.
 We encourage hospitals to print the application prior to completing it and use it as a working document in preparation to completing the online application.